 An older couple stood at the guardrail, their car parked on a shoulder not wide enough to accommodate it.
-It was an act so reckless that a semi blared the horn at them as it passed.
+It was an act so reckless that a semi blared its horn at them as it passed.

 I could see what they were risking their lives for–beluga whales, two of them, swimming in a protected cove near the road.